Tata 1mg logocart

 Who will collect your samples?

-This test is often used alongside other diagnostic tools such as chest X-ray, CT scan, or sputum culture to confirm the presence of aspergillosis.
-It is important to note that a positive Aspergillus IgG test result alone does not confirm active infection; results should always be interpreted along with symptoms, imaging, and other laboratory findings to ensure an accurate diagnosis and guide effective treatment planning.
+This test is often used alongside other diagnostic tools such as chest X-ray, CT scan, total IgE, sputum culture, and other lab tests.
+It is important to note that a positive Aspergillus IgG test result alone does not confirm active infection or allergy; results should always be interpreted along with symptoms, imaging, and other laboratory findings to ensure an accurate diagnosis and guide effective treatment planning.

-No special preparation is required for the Aspergillosis - IgG antibody test.
+No special preparation is required for the Allergy Specific IgG - Aspergillus fumigatus, Serum test.
 Inform the doctor about all the medications and supplements currently being taken, as some of them may affect the test results, potentially requiring dosage adjustments or temporary discontinuation before the test.

 Test result ranges are approximate and may differ slightly between labs depending on the methodology and laboratory guidelines.
 Do not self-medicate and always consult a doctor to understand the test results correctly.